sebastianmenze/Tindeq-Progressor-climbing-strength-test-server/README.md

 The software also provides a training mode, where you can set reps, duration rest time and target force zones, here is an example f a traning session (the black line and blue line will be moving and you can adjust the location pf the red target boxes):

-The software also provides a training mode, where you can set reps, duration rest time and target force zones

 ![](training.png)